gleechi/gleechi.github.io/pages/unity/unity_component_vgrecorder.md

 {% include tip.html content="See [Sensor Record and Replay](sensor_record_replay.html#background) to understand interaction segments." %}

-### Important Note on the Files

-In order to support recording and replaying <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.SensorData}}">Sensor Data</a>
- and re-using that information, there will be recording files in each project.

-That means that when you record inside your Unity project, and want to use the recordings in a build, you have to manually copy these files to the build directory.

-### How to Create another Pair of Hands for Replaying an Interaction Sequence
+## How to Create another Pair of Hands for Replaying an Interaction Sequence

 If you replay the whole interaction sequence of <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.SensorData}}">Sensor Data</a>
  without any changes, the controlled VR hands will be disembodied, which is what you potentially do not want.